vtex/vtex-courses/courses/service-course/06_clients-masterdata/en.md

    > Note that we are using the `COURSE_ENTITY`, from the global constants, to access your data.

-3. Now, to make sure we are handling errors, implement a `try-catch` structure.
+3. Now, to make sure we are handling erros, implement a `try-catch` structure.
 To do so, do something like this:

   ```diff
   export async function updateLiveUsers(ctx: EventContext<Clients>) {